 A critical first step in the local SEO process for roofers is claiming and optimizing your Google My Business page.
 Optimizing your GMB listing increases your likelihood of appearing on various points of Google search engine results pages.

-As is the case with other NAP listings, ensuring the accuracy of your company name, address, and phone number are vital to your local optimization.
+As is the case with other NAP listings, ensuring the accuracy of your company name, address, and phone number is vital to your local optimization.
 Follow the steps below to claim your listing:

 Step 1: Visit https://business.google.com/add/info